microsoft/mlops-promptflow-prompt/README.md

 - **RESOURCE_GROUP_NAME**: Azure ML Resource Group name.
 - **WORKSPACE_NAME**: Azure ML Workspace name.

+### Service Connection

+Create a service connection in Azure DevOps.
+You can use [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) as a reference.
+Use Azure Resource Manager as a type of the service connection.

+### Variable Group

+Create a new variable group `mlops_platform_dev_vg` with the following variables:

+- AZURE_RM_SVC_CONNECTION: the service connection name from the previous step.

+Information about variable groups in Azure DevOps can be found in [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).

 ### Create Builds

 Create two Azure Pipelines.
 Both Azure Pipelines should be created based on existing YAML files.
 The first one is based on the [named_entity_recognition_pr_dev_pipeline.yml], and it helps to maintain code quality for all PRs.
 The second Azure Pipeline is based on [named_entity_recognition_ci_dev_pipeline.yml](../devops/pipeline/ci_dev_pipeline.yml) that should be executed automatically once new PR has been merged into the **development** branch.
 The main idea of this pipeline is to execute training on the full dataset, evaluate results and publish the PromptFlow model as a service into the development environment.
 The second pipeline can be replicated to make deployment into qa and production environments later.